pulibrary/orcid-search/README.md

 4. `pip2 install -r requirements.txt`

 *Note: If you are running MacOS High Sierra, you may receive an error installing the packages in requirements.txt.
-To fix, install Xcode command line tools* `xcode-select --install` *If using homebrew and this doesn't work try the following*
+To fix, install Xcode command line tools* `xcode-select --install`

-`brew install libxml2
-brew install libxslt
-brew link libxml2 --force
-brew link libxslt --force`

 ## Run script